MHResearchNetwork/MHRN-Central/README.md

 * For diagnosis codes, please go to (https://github.com/MHResearchNetwork/Diagnosis-Codes)

-* Procedure codes: MHRN_pxcodes_new.xls and sas7bdat.
-Be sure to restrict to the category you want!
+* Procedure codes: MHRN_Procedure_codes.xlsx and mhpx_codes_new.sas7bdat  Be sure to restrict to the category you want!